distribution/distribution/docs/storage-drivers/oss.md

       <td>
       yes
       </td>
-      <td> The name of the OSS region in which you would like to store objects (for example `oss-cn-beijing`).
+      <td> The name of the OSS region in which you would like to store objects (for example <code>oss-cn-beijing</code>).
 For a list of regions, you can look at [https://docs.aliyun.com/#/oss/product-documentation/domain-region](https://docs.aliyun.com/#/oss/product-documentation/domain-region).
       </td>
     </tr>
     <tr>